Przemoosz/WoTPersonalDataCollector/readme.md

 ## ASP.NET App

 Follow Local Installation to install your app correctly.
 After you run application go to _"https://localhost:7097/Wot/All"_ to see if result are displayed correctly from Cosmos DB.
 You should see multiple times your account create date.
-If you dont see anything probably cosmos db is empty.
+If you don't see anything probably cosmos db is empty.
 Null fixes and protection will be available from next versions.

 ### Note